Depth-efficient proofs of quantumness: Introduction

 While we have outlined a procedure for the prover to perform its operations in constant quantum depth, using a randomized encoding of a TCF, it is not immediately clear if we need to also modify the verifier's operations.
 Indeed, one question that is raised by this approach is whether a randomized encoding of a TCF preserves all the properties of a TCF.
 If, for instance, the trapdoor property is not preserved, the verifier would be unable to check the prover's responses in the equation test.
 Our second result resolves this issue: \begin{theorem}[informal] A randomized encoding of a (strong) TCF is a (strong) TCF. \end{theorem} This theorem implies that substituting the TCFs used in proofs of quantumness with randomized encodings will not affect the soundness of those protocols.
 The proof can be found in Subsection~\ref{subsect:soundness}.
 A similar result was derived in~\cite{AIK06}, where the authors show that randomized encodings of cryptographic hash functions are also cryptographic hash functions.
 A (strong) TCF is different, however\footnote{A TCF has exactly two collisions for each image, it has a trapdoor and strong TCFs additionally have the adaptive hardcore bit property.
 None of these properties are satisfied by generic cryptographic hash functions.}.
 To prove this result, first note that most of the TCF properties follow almost immediately from the definition of a randomized encoding.
 The more challenging parts concern the existence of a trapdoor and the adaptive hardcore bit property.
 To show these, we require that the randomized encoding satisfies a property known as \emph{randomness reconstruction}~\cite{AIK06}.
 This states that whenever there is an efficient procedure to invert the original function, $f$, there should also be an efficient procedure for inverting $\hat{f}$.
 In particular, this means that given $\hat{f}(x, r)$ it is possible to recover both the input $x$ and the randomness $r$.
 In~\cite{AIK06}, it's mentioned that the randomized encodings used to ``compress'' functions to constant depth do satisfy the randomness reconstruction property, but no proof is given.
 We provide a proof in Appendix~\ref{app:rrc}.

 With the two results of Theorems~\ref{thm:constdepth} and~\ref{thm:tcfre}, we have that any proof of quantumness using a log-depth computable TCF can be compiled to constant quantum depth for the prover.
-In Subection~\ref{subsect:resources} we give a detailed account of the resources required for the prover to perform this evaluation.
-All of the results are presented in Section~\ref{sect:poq}, while in Section~\ref{sect:prelim} we provide the necessary preliminaries.
+All of the results for this construction are presented in Section~\ref{sect:poq}, and in Subection~\ref{subsect:resources} we give a detailed account of the resources required for the prover to perform this evaluation.